Recording music at home has never been easier, all you need are a couple of simple components that you plug into your pc and you are ready to go.

 What exactly is an Audio Interface and what does it do?

-An Audio Interface connects to your PC via either a USB- or a Fire-Wire cable and takes the analogue signal that´s coming from the microphone and accurately converts it into a digital one, so that the computer can “understand it”.
+An Audio Interface connects to your PC via either a USB-, Thunderbolt- or a Fire-Wire cable and takes the analog signal that´s coming from the microphone and accurately converts it into a digital one, so that the computer can “understand it” and record it.

 One thing you will notice when looking at the descriptions of the Interfaces is the number of inputs that they have;